-New development should include measures that that keep traffic speeds low and improve the provision of pavements and access for pedestrians and cyclists and horse riders.
+New development that will increase traffic and/or affect rights of way should include measures that keep traffic speeds low and improve the provision of pavements and access for pedestrians and cyclists and horse riders.
 Where they are proposed, new roads, junctions, pavements and traffic management measures should be designed to complement the rural character of the village and reflect local heritage.